Praqma/memory-map-examples/README.md

 # memory-map-examples

-Repository to hold example projects for our memory map plugin
+Repository to small example c/c++ project that can produce memory maps from the linker to analyse with the [Jenkins Memory Map Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Memory+Map+Plugin).

+More information to come.